PHNTXX/pidash/README.md

-# pidash (API for getting Information about your Single Board Computer!)
+# sbcdash (API for getting Information about your Single Board Computer!)
-pidash pushes the cpu temperature, cpu usage, available as well as used sd-card and ram space to a json file. credit goes to [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=22180) for the base python script and to startbootstrap for [this template](https://startbootstrap.com/template-overviews/grayscale/)
+sbcdash pushes the cpu temperature, cpu usage, available as well as used sd-card and ram space to a webserver. credit goes to [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=22180) for the base python script and to startbootstrap for [this template](https://startbootstrap.com/template-overviews/grayscale/) which is used for the index.php - site.

 ## master branch